AlicenJoyHenning/honours_2023/docs/04_seurat_tutorials/full_seurat_process.md

 In these algorithms, the resolution parameter is used to control the granularity of the clusters that are identified in the data.
 A lower resolution value results in larger, more inclusive clusters, while a higher resolution value leads to smaller, more distinct clusters.

-Goal: make UMAP plots with markers identified for clusters in both high and low resolution

 ## Run non-linear dimensional reduction (UMAP/tSNE)